jk-me/jk-me.github.io/_posts/2019-03-11-git_cheat_sheet.markdown

 * `git commit --amend -m ‘updated commit msg’` - changes commit message of last commit

 **Connecting remote repo**
 To initialize a new git repo, should use `git init` to initialize a repo locally, then create, add and commit some files.
-Then create a repo in your GitHub account, and follow the instructions to connect the remote to your local repo.
+Then create a new empty repository in your GitHub account, and follow the instructions to connect the remote to your local repo.
+Alternatively, you can create a new remote repo, then clone it down to your local environment before beginning your project in that directory.
 * `git init` - create local repository, then create, add and commit some initial files
 * `git remote add origin (…link…)` - connects remote repo, check quick setup in online repo
 * `git push -u origin master` - pushes first commit to remote repo